AntonioSCGarcia/Portfolio/README.md

 - [X] Situation

-  The sales team was manually replying to web inquiries, which wasted time in those cases where the lead was unresponsive and led to inconsistent communication.
-There was a need to     save time on presales but ensure timely replies, also the lead status could be reflected more accurately as it moved through the sales funnel.
-The goal was to streamline communication with potential leads while automating key status updates based on the responses received.
+  The sales team was manually replying to web inquiries, which sometimes led to inconsistent communication, also wasted time in those cases where the lead was unresponsive.
+Therefore, there was a need to save time on presales but ensure timely replies.
+In addition, due to human error, the lead status could be reflected more accurately as it moved through the sales funnel.
+Long story short, the goal was to streamline communication with potential leads while automating key status updates based on the responses received.

 - [X] Task